flaneurette/Natural-Grammar/README.md

 # Natural-Grammar

 A class to process text and auto-correct in natural grammar.
-It auto-corrects: Punctuation, angelicized words, past tense, indivis- ible words, invalid comparisions, contractions, exagerations and follows the Chicago style guide.
+It auto-corrects: Punctuation, angelicized words, past tense, indivis-ible words, invalid comparisions, spelling mistakes, overuse of contractions and exagerations.
 A brief thesaurus is also used to beautify certain words, where applicable.
-The class contains hundreds of fragments which I extracted from reading and editing news articles and books.
+It follows the Chicago style guide, however, the class also contains hundreds of natural grammar fragments, which I extracted from reading and editing thousands of (news) articles and books.

 # License
 Copyright 2019 Alexandra van den Heetkamp.